MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/manage/live-migration-workgroup-cluster.md

 1. Under **Incoming live migrations**, if you want to use specific network connections to accept live migration traffic, select **Add** to type the IP address information.
 Otherwise, select **Use any available network for live migration**.
 Select **OK**.

 1. Review the details.
-Select **OK**.
+Apply any changes and select **OK**.

+1. In the **Actions** pane, select **Hyper-V Settings...**, and then **Storage Migrations**.

+1. Under **Simultaneous storage migrations**, specify the number of simultaneous storage migrations you'd like to enable, if you don't want to use the default of 2.

+1. Apply any changes and select **OK**.

-1. Repeat the steps in the Hyper-V Manager for the other server node.
+1. Repeat the steps to specify the number of live and storage migrations for the other server node.

 ---